brunafields/nftviewcard/readme.md

 Built using HTML and CSS

-The images are from twitter @16pxl
+The main image and avatar are from twitter @16pxl